yasingundogdu/SmartShop/docs/architecture.md

     autonumber
     participant C as Client
     participant OAPI as Order API Controller
-    participant APP as Application MarkFulfilledCommandHandler
+    participant APP as MarkFulfilledCommandHandler
     participant ODB as OrderDbContext
+    participant OBX as Outbox (order.outbox_message)
+    participant WRK as OutboxPublisherWorker
     participant PUB as IEventPublisher
     participant MQ as RabbitMQ order.events
     participant CON as OrderEventsAuditConsumer